gguillau/Data-Science-Portfolio/README.md

 * Machine Learning
     * [introML](https://github.com/giova22i/introML): Identify the right plan for each subscriber based on their behavior, using the historical data available from Telecom Company Plans.
 Build machine learning model with highest accuracy.
     * [Bank Churn](https://github.com/giova22i/supervisedlearning): Creating a classification model to predict customer churn for a bank from an imbalanced dataset.
+    * [Oil Well Model](https://github.com/giova22i/MLB): Build a Linear Regression model that will help to pick the region with the highest profit margin.
+Analyze potential profit and risks using the Bootstrapping technique.

 *Tools: scikit-learn, Pandas, Seaborn, Matplotlib*